BrentDouglas/chainlink/README.md

 second process you might need to shut it down manually, which you can do by running `./tck/se/target/chainlink-<version>/bin/chainlink -k`.

-To run the TCK you must select an injector via a maven profile (there is no default) and you may select an alternate  repository (an in memory repository will be used by default) and/or an alternate transport.
+To run the TCK you must select an artifact loader via a maven profile (there is no default) and you may select an alternate repository (an in memory repository will be used by default) and/or an alternate transport.

-Run `mvn verify -Ptck,se,in-x,re-x,tr-x,ma-x` where the in-x, re-x and tr-x are the profiles of injector, repository, transport and marshaller you wish to use.
+Run `mvn verify -Ptck,se,in-x,re-x,tr-x,ma-x` where the in-x, re-x and tr-x are the profiles of artifact loader, repository, transport and marshaller you wish to use.
 You can see the available tck profiles in [the tck modules pom](tck/pom.xml).